A Clinical Trial May Help in Detecting Ovarian Cancer Early in Women over 50

 Written by: Lauryn Feil

-Ovarian cancer is the fifth most common cancer in women and the most common cause of gynecological cancer-related deaths, but there is not a reliable or standardized screening to prevent or catch ovarian cancer early.
+Ovarian cancer is the fifth most common cancer in women and the most common cause of gynecologic cancer-related deaths, but there is not a reliable or standardized screening to prevent or catch ovarian cancer early.
 MD Anderson and other study sites, including UT Health Austin, are participating in a clinical trial to determine if a blood test could help detect ovarian cancer early in women who are post-menopausal.